UW-THINKlab/P2P_sharing_open_source/README.md

     - `v_vec`: The resource demand of households after P2P resource sharing.
 - `results`: The scenario analysis results.
 - `figs`: The figures generated in this project.

+## Demo
+See the `Demo` folder for the demo code and the expected output.

 ## Framework
 The framework of this the place-based P2P resource sharing is shown as below.
 For more details, please refer to the paper.